Jaws: The Revenge: Critical response

-Many scenes are considered implausible, such as the shark swimming from a Massachusetts island to the Bahamas (approx. 1920 km) in less than three days, somehow knowing that the Brody family went to the Bahamas, or following Michael through an underwater labyrinth, as well as the implication of such a creature seeking revenge.
+Critics also addressed the implausibility of some aspects of the plot.
+Given the Brodys' history, Caryn James of The New York Times asked "Why hasn't this family moved to Nebraska?"
+The sequence in which the shark "literally leaps out of the water and can roar like a lion" became so notorious that it inspired the title of the 2022 making-of book The Shark is Roaring.
+Other implausible elements include the shark swimming from an island in the northeastern United States to the Bahamas (approx. 1920 km) in less than three days, somehow knowing that the Brody family went to the Bahamas, or following Michael through an underwater labyrinth, as well as the implication of such a creature seeking revenge.
 The Independent pointed out that "the film was riddled with inconsistencies [and] errors (sharks cannot float or roar like lions)".
-The special effects were criticized, especially some frames of the shark being speared by the boat's prow, and the mechanisms propelling the shark can be plainly seen in some shots.
+Consequently Entertainment Weekly pointed out that the promotional material's claim that it is "the most incredible" Jaws film is "technically correct".

+In contrast, however, I.Q.
+Hunter writes, "the cheap shark effects aren’t especially disastrous considering what was possible before CGI."
 Derek Winnert ends his otherwise lukewarm review by stating, "the Bahamas backdrops are pretty and the shark looks as toothsome as ever".
-Richard Scheib also praises the "beautiful above and below water photography" and the "realistic mechanical shark," although he considers "the melodrama back on dry land ... a bore."
 Critics commented upon the sepia-toned flashbacks to the first film.
 A scene with Michael and Thea imitating each other is interspersed with shots from a similar scene in Jaws of Sean (Jay Mello) and Martin Brody.
 Similarly, the shark's destruction contains footage of Martin Brody aiming at the compressed air tank, saying "Smile, you son of a ... ".
-The New York Times comments "nothing kills a sequel faster than reverence ...
+Caryn James comments that "nothing kills a sequel faster than reverence ...
 Joseph Sargent, the director, has turned this into a color-by-numbers version of Steven Spielberg's original Jaws."

 In a 2019 scholarly article, I.Q.
 Hunter argues that the film "is valuable as a case study because it is not a ‘standard’ SoBIG ["so bad it's good"] failure.
-It is neither a weird anomaly with a passionate and visible fan-base, nor the product of an archaic cash-strapped production context.
-Nor was it a massive flop, redolent of budgetary overkill and artistic vanity.
-Jaws: The Revenge is simply, by universal consensus, a very bad film."
+It is neither a weird anomaly with a passionate and visible fan-base, nor the product of an archaic cash-strapped production context, nor was it a massive flop, redolent of budgetary overkill and artistic vanity."
+In contrast to films such as The Room and Plan 9 from Outer Space, which are framed either as "at odds with the norms of mainstream Hollywood" and created by "passionate, but hopelessly untalented" filmmakers, Jaws: The Revenges position within the Hollywood system renders it "by universal consensus, a very bad film."